 Cala Galdana was awarded the Blue Flag beach award in 2016 for its high environmental and safety standards.

 The beach is lined with beach shops, restaurants, and bars; perfect for spending a day at the beach without losing your perfect sitting spot.
 There are also toilet and shower facilities located near the shops.
 With the high ranking of safety and range of activities for everyone, Cala Galdana is perfect for families.

 #2 Cala Macarella Beach

-Cala Macarella is a medium sized cove located on the South East coast of Menorca.
+Cala Macarella is a medium-sized cove located on the southeast coast of Menorca.
 Surrounding the cove is lines of pine trees and white sandy beaches.
-The turquoise waters of Cala Macarella are ideal for swimming and snorkelling.
-There is a lifeguard on duty and a large beach side restaurant, offering a range of hot and cold dishes.
+The turquoise waters of Cala Macarella are ideal for swimming and snorkeling.
+There is a lifeguard on duty and a large beachside restaurant, offering a range of hot and cold dishes.

 #3 Binibeca Beach

 On the South East side of Menorca lies Binibeca beach, another Blue Flag awarded beach.
 With white sandy beaches and warm water, Binibeca is an ideal beach for families with smaller children.
 Similar to Cala Galdana beach, Binibeca is guarded by several lifeguards.
 To the West of the beach lies a volcanic rock peninsula perfect for rock pooling.

 There are various activities while you relax at Binibeca including pedal boats, volleyball, football, and frisbee throwing.
 You can also purchase parasols or sun loungers while at the beach.
 At Binibeca is the famous Los Bucaneros beach bar, with seating along the rocks and overlooking the bay.
 Los Bucaneros offers a range of dishes, ice cream, drinks, and light snacks.